Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 #### Response Times
 Response time is a software quality metric that measures the time it takes for a system to respond to a user’s request, or internal change.
 A high response time is not a favourable outcome for a program, as it can lead to user annoyance and even abandonment of the software.
 Since elements like buttons should provide a near instantaneous response (<100 milliseconds), they generally require no visual feedback.
 Elements with a longer response time (>1 second), possess a noticeable delay, and should resultantly provide visual feedback, such as a spinner or progress bar.
 To ensure that response times are kept low for users, the program must be coded in an efficient manner, with performance in mind.

 During my testing for response time, I found that all buttons and sliders respond instantaneously to user inputs (<100ms).
 When changing presets, there is a slight audio delay as all the parameters are updated to their new values.
-Any changes in input and output audio are represented visually through the metres on each side of the window, ensuring that there is always visual responsiveness when the audio side of the plugin is working correctly.
+Any changes in input and output audio are represented visually through the meters on each side of the window, ensuring that there is always visual responsiveness when the audio side of the plugin is working correctly.

 #### Volume Data (Load Testing)
 Load testing determines how a software solution will behave during normal and peak load conditions, in addition to its breaking point (if it exists below the peak load).
 The goal in load testing is to identify bottlenecks to performance, make sure that the system can handle the expected peak loads, and verify that it upholds the functional requirements.